 Let yourself get tempted as you peruse the various banana wrapped treats.

-Pro Tips: With Warorot market being in the center of Chinatown, you will find many Chinese influenced sweets
+Pro Tips: As Warorot market is in the center of Chinatown, you will find many Chinese influenced sweets.

 Isaan Food in Chiang Mai

-Northeastern Thailand or the area that borders both Cambodia and Laos is known as the Isaan region (also spelled Isan or Issan).
-The food from this region is simple and spicy with some iconic dishes enjoyed throughout Thailand.
+The area of Northeastern Thailand that borders both Cambodia and Laos is known as the Isaan region, also spelled Isan or Issan.

 Som Tam or papaya salad comes from this region.
 Meat salads like larb and grilled meats and soups with preserved fish are common.

-In Thailand, Larb is commonly eaten in the Northeast part of Thailand and is a main staple dish of Isaan food.
+In Thailand, Larb is commonly eaten in the northeast part of Thailand and is a main staple Isaan dish.

-The northern Thai or Chiang Mai food version is spicier than the northeastern version.
+The Chiang Mai version is spicier than the northeastern version.
 Both versions start with the same protein base of either pork, chicken, beef or duck.

-The Chiang Mai larb version tends to be a darker mince with a mixture of pork, offals, pork blood cubes, quickly heated in cooking oil and served with a healthy dose of herbs and spices.
+The Chiang Mai larb version tends to be dark in color as it is a mixt of pork, offals, and pork blood cubes.
+It’s heated quickly in cooking oil and served with a healthy dose of herbs and spices.

 Whereas the Isaan version tends to include toasted rice, lime juice, fish sauce and fresh chilies.

-Eaten typically with sticky rice, don’t miss this Chiang Mai food on your northern Thailand travels.
+Eaten typically with sticky rice, you don’t want to miss Chiang Mai food of Isaan flavors.

 Best Chiang Mai Restaurant To Eat Larb Spicy Pork Salad

-Located in the Old City, Hueng Phen restaurant is a great option for northern Thai food.
-Huen Phen has been serving locals and tourists alike for more than 30 years.
+Located in the Old City, Hueng Phen restaurant has been around for more than 30 years.

-They offer an extensive list of northern Thai dishes.
-One of the bests dishes we had at Huen Phen was the minced pork salad Northern style or larb.
+They offer an extensive array of local northern Thai food specialties.
+One of the best dishes we had was their minced pork salad Northern style or larb.

 Pro Tips: For a more local atmosphere, skip dinner and go there for lunch instead.
 You will avoid large groups of tourists that come in the evening.

-Thai green papaya salad, also known as som tam in Thailand is one of the more common dishes you’ll find throughout the country.
+Thai green papaya salad, also known as som tam, is one of the more common dishes you’ll find throughout the country.

 To get the most flavor, everything is mixed by hand, using a pestle and mortar.